 Click Link To Scroll To Topic

-Wayne Pa Estate Planning Guide – Intro
+Philadelphia Pa Estate Planning Guide – Intro

-The best gift you can give your loved ones is to have your Wayne Pa Estate Planning complete.
+The best gift you can give your loved ones is to have your Philadelphia Pa Estate Planning complete.
 Unfortunately, to a great extent, misinformation about critical terms such as Pa Inheritance Tax, Federal Estate Tax, Pa Probate, avoiding probate, simple will, and Pa Living Trust, tends to lead to misunderstandings of Pa Estate Planning.
 These misunderstandings, in turn, tend to lead to mistakes in Pa Estate Planning.
 These mistakes, again, in turn, tend to lead to unintended results after one’s death.
 In an effort to eliminate such misinformation, misunderstandings, and mistakes, this article will hopefully serve as a review – in very simple terms – of the basic, core issues of estate planning and its basic documents.

-Wayne Pa Estate Planning Guide – The Summary
+Philadelphia Pa Estate Planning Guide – The Summary

 There are four primary Pa Estate Planning documents that tend to form the foundation of most good estate plans.
 These documents are a